artsandmetaphysics/goodlifeodyssey/documents/the-righteous-mind.md

 ## The Rationalist Delusion

 At first Haidt seemed to agree with Hume that reason _ought_ to serve emotions.
-This interpretation is strengthed by his use of the term the "rationalist delusion."
+This interpretation is strengthened by his use of the term the "rationalist delusion."
 But I think Haidt does _not_ believe reason should serve the emotions.
 Instead, he is skeptical of the individual's ability to reason, but ultimately reason is still king.

 At the end of Book I, Haidt presents his most compelling arguments against the rationalist view of the mind (and moral thinking):